metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 For maximum security you'll need way more than just good firewall, here is a minimum list:

-1. Using non Administrative Windows account for almost all use.\
+1. Using standard (non Administrative) Windows account for almost all use.\
 Administrative account should be used for administration only, preferably offline.

 2. Installing and running only digitally signed software, and only those publishers you trust.\